Beat the robot

 The goal is to let different teams compete against each other with exactly the same hardware.
 With the help of artificial intelligence, which each team develops itself, the racing cars are then competing without drivers on the asphalt at up to 300 km/h.
 Racers like the former Formula 1 World Champion Nico Rosberg see this as a serious threat to their motorsport.
 On the other hand, bookmakers are listening: for their business model, it does not matter whether people bet on machines, people or animals – for them the most important thing is that they do it with high stakes.

 Of course, it is currently questionable whether the fascination of robot clashes can also be transferred to highly popular sports such as soccer.
 Will the MLS Cup some day no longer take place between human teams, but between robots?
 Currently difficult to imagine, but at least not completely unthinkable.
 Ultimately, it is about the question of what we admire about the athlete.
 Today we want to see the human body and the human mind pushed to their limits.
 Legal tools that bring man closer to these limits are accepted.
 Whether this will be the case forever remains to be seen.
 At the end of the “Real Steel” movie, the robot “Atom” becomes the “champion of the heart”, which is celebrated by the public.
 Technically, competitions between man against machine and machine against machine are no longer a problem today.
 Ultimately, it will be about what the viewer and sports consumer wants to see in the future.
 Will they be more interested in the spectacle itself – or the relation to oneself?

-Sascha is the director of the Center for Sports and Management (CSM) at WHU – Otto Beisheim School of Management in Dusseldorf, Germany.
+Sascha is director of the Center for Sports and Management at the WHU–Otto Beisheim School of Management in Dusseldorf, Germany.